 California Digital Newspaper Collection, University of California, Riverside

 The California Digital Newspaper Collection (CDNC) is a project of the Center for Bibliographical Studies and Research (CBSR) at the University of California, Riverside, supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered by the California State Library.
 The CBSR received three grants from the National Endowment for the Humanities to digitize California newspapers for the National Digital Newspaper Program (NDNP).
 The titles digitized as part of the NDNP are available at the CDNC website and at the Library of Congress Chronicling America website.
-According to the CDNC website, as of July 2021, the CDNC contains 631,552 issues comprising of 7,095,768 pages and 43,082,010 articles in historical California newspapers published from 1846 to the present.
-Two hundred forty (240) California newspapers are represented in the collection.
+According to the CDNC website, as of August 2023, the CDNC contains 907,305 issues comprising of 11,278,441 pages and 49,868,600 articles in historical California newspapers published from 1846 to the present.
+Three hundred seventeen (317) California newspapers are represented in the collection.
 The collection contains issues of several current California newspapers that are part of a project to preserve and provide access to contemporary papers.

 Office of Indian Affairs, 1849-1880, California Superintendency, American Indian Resources Center, County of Los Angeles Public Library